To qualify for a One-Parent Family Payment (OFP) you must:

 (formerly FÁS) training course and keep your One-Parent Family Payment.

-New applicants in 2014 no longer get a training allowance for these courses.
-If
+New applicants from 2014 no longer get a training allowance for these courses.

-you were on a training course before the end of 2013 you may continue to keep
+If you were on a training course before the end of 2013 you may continue to

 allowance is assessed against it as income.